Uses of Napier Grass or Elephant Grass for Cattle Feed

 The maintenance of elephant grass is simple.
 At most only watering, if there is water for watering.
 When the rainy season do not need watering.

-In addition, pull up weeds, so as not to fight nutrients with elephant grass.
+In addition, pull up weeds, so as not to fight nutrients with napier grass.
 Every few months, loosening the soil is done.

 Harvest of elephant grass can be started at 45 days after planting.
 If you are patient please harvest at age 60 days, 90 days or 120 days.